 A buyer may wish to offer on your property before the set offer date.
-I will let you know of any such 'bully bids' so you can choose whether or not to review these offers when they come in, or instruct the buyers to wait until the appointed day.
+We will let you know of any such "bully bids" so you can choose whether or not to review these offers when they come in or instruct the buyers to wait until the appointed day.

 Acceptance of the Offer

 The buyer's offer will be presented during a formal session (usually in the evening as mentioned).
 The buyer's agent will present their buyer's offer, explaining its terms & conditions and advocating for their client's success.
 Under certain circumstances the buyer's agent will fax the offer in for our consideration; sometimes a cover letter introducing their clients will accompany the offer.
 After we have read & discussed the offer, you may accept the offer, reject it, or submit a counter-offer.

 The counter-offer may be in reference to the price, the closing date, or any number of variables.

 The offers can go back and forth until both parties have agreed or one of you ends the negotiations.